ESOC Sprint-O 2018 incorporating SOUL 2

 TOILETS: We have use of a group of toilets in the Strathbrock Partnership Centre.

-OTHER USERS: There will be other groups using the centre at the same time as we are there though this should be mostly in the morning.
+OTHER USERS OF EVENT CENTRE: There will be other groups using the centre at the same time as we are there though this should be mostly in the morning.
 These include church groups.
 Please respect their right to be there and potentially to use the same facilities.

 TERRAIN: Urban housing, some parkland, riverside paths and open ground.
-Paths, tracks and grassy areas could be muddy however metal studs are not required.
+Paths, tracks and grassy areas could be muddy.

 Nearest town: Broxburn